mrfoxie/mistrysiddh/content/en/posts/Whatsapp-is-updating-its-terms-and-privacy-policy.md

 ---
-title: "Whatsapp Is Updating Its Terms and Privacy Policy"
+title: Whatsapp Is Updating Its Terms and Privacy Policy
 date: 2021-01-11T18:18:30+05:30
-description: "WhatsApp suddenly decided that they need to take explicit consent from their users for giving away their metadata and other information to Facebook, with a “take it or leave it” option.
-WhatsApp is owned by Facebook."
+description: WhatsApp suddenly decided that they need to take explicit consent from their users for giving away their metadata and other information to Facebook, with a “take it or leave it” option.
+WhatsApp is owned by Facebook.
 draft: false
 hideToc: false
 enableToc: true